 - recurring acute sinusitis

-- trauma to the face
+- trauma to your face

-- problems with the respiratory tract
+- problems with your respiratory tract

 - immune system deficiency disorders